TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.17.md

 ---

-But as the time of the promise drew nigh which God vouchsafed unto Abraham, the people grew and multiplied in Egypt,
+"But as the time of the promise came close which God had sworn to Abraham, the people grew and multiplied in Egypt,